Bayesian Calibration for Activity Based Models: Bayesian Model Formulation

 Figure \ref{fig:morris}(b) shows most of the variables have high values of $\sigma$, indicating strong interaction effects and/or non-linear behavior.
 While \verb|HBO_ASC_TAXI| is comparatively lower, its ratio to $\mu^\star$ remains high at $86\%$ of $\mu^\star$.
 This indicates a significant interaction or non-linear effect on the other variables but with a lower direct influence on the overall output.

-In conclusion, all variables prove important and presence of interactions prevent us from using variable screening or shrinkage as dimensionality reduction technique.
-Further non-linear and non-monotonic nature of the input-output relations advise against using traditional projection-based dimensionality reduction methods.
+In conclusion, all variables prove important, and the presence of interactions prevent us from using variable screening or shrinkage as a dimensionality reduction technique.
+Further, the non-linear and non-monotonic nature of the input-output relations advises against using traditional projection-based dimensionality reduction methods, which assume the opposite.